hydr0nium/howtogit.info/content/_index.md

 Branches can also be merged together.
 Merging branches can be a bit confusing.
 For this see [merging branches](https://howtogit.info/#merging-branches-link).

 ### Merging branches [🔗](https://howtogit.info/#merging-branches-link)
-When merging branches git tries its best to merge the two branches together, but sometimes it just doens't know how to handle some merging.
+When merging branches git tries its best to merge the two branches together, but sometimes it just doesn't know how to handle some merging.
 To merge a branch you will use:
 ```bash
 git merge some_branch_name # Merge some_branch_name into current branch
 ```